Enjoy the Backyard Benefits of a Moon Garden

 White flowers show up well in moonlight, so moths flock to them.
 Moths also have an amazing sense of smell.
 They love flowers that are highly scented.
 Some moths hover over the plants to sip nectar with their very long tongues, and others land on flowers while they feed.
 Many kinds of moths, like sphinx moths, will visit honeysuckle, columbine and amsonia blue star.

 In the arid Southwest, three kinds of nectar-feeding bats pollinate night-blooming plants.
 They prefer the nectar of large flowers, such as agave, yucca and many types of cacti.
 Blooms of white, purple and green, along with very strong scents, will attract these beneficial nighttime creatures.

 Discover 9 features to look for in a bat house.

 Although most bee species, including domestic honeybees, do their pollinating during the day, a few native bees, such as small sweat bees, work by night, using the moon and starlight to navigate through the garden.
 They pollinate evening primrose, monarda and campion.
-Check out easy ways you can help bees.

 Night-Blooming Flowers for Moon Gardens

 “I’d like to add flowers that are suitable for moon gardens.
 What night-blooming plants do you suggest?” asks Field Editor Linda Barnes of New London, Ohio.

 Horticultural expert Melinda Myers says, “It’s fun to add to the night landscape with white flowering plants!
 Both the very toxic Brugmansia and less toxic, white, night-blooming member of the morning glory group (Ipomoea alba) are commonly called moonflowers and are often included in moon gardens.
 You can also find a variety of plants with white flowers that remain open in the night.